Code-Institute-Submissions/web_studio/README.md

 create a user named marcellidesigns-staticfiles-user.
 Give him programmatic access.
 And then select next.
 Now I can put the user in our group.
-I'll click through to the end and then click create a user.
+I'll click through to the end and then click to create a user.
 Now I'll download the CSV file which will contain this users access key and secret access key Which I'll use to authenticate him from my Django app.
-To connect Django to the AWS s3 bucket I'll need to install boto3 and django-storages.
+To connect Django to the AWS s3 bucket I'll need to install boto3 and Django-storages.
 I need to add some settings in settings.py like AWS_STORAGE_BUCKET_NAME and AWS_S3_REGION_NAME which I downloaded from AWS.
-Whenever collectstatic is run.Django will collect static files automatically and upload them to s3
+Whenever collectstatic is run.
+Django will collect static files automatically and upload them to s3

  ## Features